absmach/magistrala-docs/docs/events.md

 - `thing.state_change` for device state change,
 - `thing.update_connections` for device connection update.

-If you want to integrate through [docker-compose.yml][bootstrap-docker-compose] you can use `magistrala-es-redis` service.
-Just connect to it and consume events from Redis Stream named `magistrala.bootstrap`.
+If you want to integrate through [docker-compose.yml][bootstrap-docker-compose] you can use `supermq-es-redis` service.
+Just connect to it and consume events from Redis Stream named `supermq.bootstrap`.

 ### Configuration create event